 1. Visit the Grand Palace – for a royal treat

-No doubt one of the most popular tourist hotspots, visiting the Grand Palace deserves a spot on your Thailand bucket list.
+No doubt one of the most popular tourist hotspots, visiting the Grand Palace in Bangkok deserves a spot on your Thailand bucket list.
 Constructed in the late 18th century, the impressive gold-tipped buildings are a sight to behold.

 Address: Na Phra Lan Rd, Phra Borom Maha Ratchawang, Phra Nakhon, Bangkok 10200, Thailand